 Her love of photography stood her well.
 She was able to work with some of the best film people in the industry.
 People like Rory Kennedy, Stacy Peralta, Werner Herzog, Frieda Lee Mock.

 Alice was able to pull from her store of knowledge gained from working with the best.
 Bringing that store to the forefront when she directed her first feature film.
-Combining knowledge gained from commercial work, documentary, and narrative works.
-So “The Donut King” documentary came to be.
+She combined her knowledge gained from commercial work, documentary, and narrative works so “The Donut King” documentary could come to fruition.

 Alice continued her cinematographer work in 2021 with – “Remember” – “The Hiraeth” – and “The Exquisite Continent” (not released).